-Josh Frydenberg is the Federal Member for Kooyong and the Parliamentary Secretary to the Prime Minister.
+Josh Frydenberg is the Federal Member for Kooyong and the Assistant Treasurer.
 He was elected to the Australian House of Representatives at the 2010 federal election and re-elected in 2013.
 He is the seventh person since Federation to hold this seat.

 Josh was born in 1971 and raised in Kew, where he spent many of his formative years and where his grandparents lived for more than 30 years.